 Following graduation, these professionals can begin practicing.
 However, they will only do so as dentists.
 To become an orthodontist, one will need additional 2-3 years of residency learning orthodontics in approved dental universities.
 Orthodontists are therefore more skilled and trained than regular dentists.

 Dentists and orthodontists can help you attain perfect oral health and correct various conditions.
 On a regular day, both professionals work in the same facilities and offices.
-However, one specializes in helping people get the perfect smile while another is tasked with regular checkup, diagnosis and treatment to ensure ideal oral health.
+However, one specializes in helping people get the perfect smile while another is tasked with regular checkup, diagnosis and treatment to ensure ideal dental health.
 This is the main difference between orthodontist and dentist.